-Well no… November and May are actually called “transition months”.
-Their days are brighter than the usual in the rainy period and are rainier than usual in the sunny season.
-But these are great months to come, as they are both in low season and the weather is quite pleasant.
+Well no… November and May are called “transition months.”
+Their days are brighter than usual in the rainy period and are rainier than normal in the sunny season.
+But these are great months to come, as they are both in the low season and quite pleasant weather.

 Weather in Costa Rica Myth #5: Volcanoes in the sunny season are visible

 Well!
 Yes… sometimes.
 In the sunny season, it happens quite frequently that the clouds get stuck in the mountains and the rest of the valleys have blue skies.
 But then, again, volcanoes are mountains.

 Weather in Costa Rica Myth #6: We should be careful in the hurricane season in Costa Rica

 Costa Rica received the first hurricane ever in history last year.
 The geographical position of Costa Rica avoids hurricanes in general.
 Interestingly the Caribbean hurricanes hit Costa Rica on the Pacific side.
 What it happens is that hurricanes get stuck in the peninsula of Nicaragua and sucks up the water from the Pacific Ocean and pours it over the country.

 You may also like https://www.caminotravel.com/costa-rica-in-july-green-as-can-be/